This program fulfills the Wisconsin Supreme Court Statute 767.115 educational requirement and the local family court order.

 About A Better Beginning

-This UW-Extension educational program for separating and divorcing families is court-ordered for all parents of minor children AND their minor children, ages six through sixteen.
-The program consists of a set of two-hour classes held at the Buffalo County Courthouse in Alma, WI, which parents and their children attend.
-Parents have the option of attending the class together or separately.
-In the event that one of the parents is unable to attend the scheduled classes, they can request to schedule an alternative date and time by contacting Mary Wood at 608-685-6256 or write email@example.com
+This UW-Madison Division of Extension educational program for separating and divorcing families is court-ordered for all parents of minor children in Buffalo and Pepin Counties.
+AND their minor children, ages six through sixteen.
+The program consists of a set of two-hour classes.
+Parents have the option of attending the set of classes together or separately.
+Contact Mary Wood with any questions concerning the course at 608-685-6256 or write firstname.lastname@example.org

 Scheduled class dates and times are listed below.

 To satisfy the court order, parents must:

 - Make sure their children, ages 6 through 16, participate in both sessions and complete their homework assignments.